-- B. Fill in the blanks of these sentences with correct words from the box. - 1.
-Marigold is constantly in demand-at festivals, marriages, religious ceremonies etc.

-- 2. The writer was allowed to eat only two mutton koftas. - 3.
+- B. Complete the following sentences with correct words from the box: - Marigold is constantly in demand-at festivals, marriages, religious ceremonies, etc. - 2.
+The writer was allowed to eat only two mutton koftas. - 3.
 It is a folklore that snakes do not like strong smell of marigold. - 4.
 The frog jumped straight into Aunt Mabel's arms. - 5.
-The station master packed them firmly into well-ventilated boxes - C. Write 'T' for true and 'F' for false statements. - 1.
-F 2.
-T 3.
-F 4.
-F 5.
-T
+The station master packed the frogs firmly into well-ventilated boxes - C. Write 'T' for true and 'F' for false statements:

-Column A Column B

-1. beautiful < (a) woman

-2. old (b) source of income
+Column A 1. beautiful 2. old 3. reserved 4. independent 5. stagnant Column B (a) woman (b) source of income (c) water (d) country (e) granny

-3. reserved (c) water

-4. independent (d) country

-5. stagnant (e) granny